erflynn/sl_label/README.md

-Repo for sex labeling refine-bio data
+Repo for imputing sex, cell line, and other metadata labels from refine-bio data.